algorys/redissue/README.md

   * Impersonate: select this if your wiki's users have the same UID as Redmine's users. e.g. : LDAP authentication.
 Redissue then will manage rights based on private or public projects.
   * Userview: doesn't manage access rights and display issue even if it's in private project.

+Some advanced settings are also available below.

 ## Syntax

 ### Common options

-There is two way to use this plugin:

-* First Syntax:
+Common syntax:

 `<redissue id='#number_issue' text="text_if_no_rights_or_API" /> `

-* Second Syntax:

-Only needed if you want to add some additional information.
-Description of issue is already displayed by Redissue.

-`<redissue id='#number_issue' text="text_if_no_rights_or_API" >Additional informations...</redissue>`
+* id: **required** id of the wanted issue.

 ### Other options:

-* server: override the server url and the API key defined in Redmine **settings**.
-You must define these in a json file called `server.json`.
+* server: In case you have multiple server, you can override the server url and the API key defined in the Redissue **settings**.
+You must define these in a json file called `server.json` (already available in plugin folder).
 This file must be at root of redissue folder.

 Example of _server.json_ file: